ekostrov/MovieDataAnalysis/README.md

 <img src="/images/GroupedGenresHist.png" alt="GroupedGenresHist" style="width:600px;height:400px;">

-## Now, most common individual genres in the movies that bring profit and we use average profit for the resulting histogram
+## Now, most common individual genres in the movies that bring profit and we use average profit for the resulting histogram.

 <img src="/images/IndividualGenresByProfit.png" alt="IndividualGenresByProfit" style="width:600px;height:400px;">

-## It is also interesting to look at a number of movies produced in each genre by year
+## It is also interesting to look at a number of movies produced in each genre by year.

 ![genres_by_year](/images/genres_by_year.png
 )

-## We can see on the graph  above that most common  movies by genres are Comedy and Drama
+## We can see on the graph  above that most common  movies by genres are Comedy and Drama.
 ***
 ## One can suspect, based on the previous plot, that the total number of movies is decreasing.
 ***